 So why are dentists prescribing opioids to the 19 and under population at such a high rate?
 The answer is simple.
 This is the age when most people need their wisdom teeth extracted.
 Dentists are quick to send families home with a prescription for opioid painkillers after wisdom tooth removal, and well-meaning parents fill the prescription to keep their children comfortable.
 Yet doing so can have serious repercussions.
-Pairing a person’s first major oral surgery with an age at high risk for opioid addiction is a dangerous combination.
+Pairing a person’s first major oral surgery with age at high risk for opioid addiction is a dangerous combination.

 How bad is the risk?
-It’s very bad, according to a 2018 study in the Journal of the American Medical Association.
+It’s awful, according to a 2018 study in the Journal of the American Medical Association.
 Not only is the risk of early opioid use putting kids at higher risk of future opioid abuse, but the study found that filling an opioid prescription after wisdom tooth removal made a teenager almost three times more likely to continue opioid use over the following year.

-Are dentists being irresponsible by prescribing opioids in this way?
+Are dentists irresponsible by prescribing opioids in this way?
 The research into the connection between opioid use disorder and the early use of opioids is relatively new, so some dentists may simply be following standard procedures as they have for decades.
 In many ways, it is up to patients and parents of patients to advocate for their own health and avoid the risk of opioid prescriptions after wisdom tooth removal surgery.

 Potential Solutions to the Dental Care and Opioid Connection